 Epidemiological studies are simply observational studies which attempt to describe differences in patterns of diseases between large groups of people; they are not capable of determining cause and effect, and therefore they can’t tell us what we really want to know—whether alcohol is good for us or not.

 Many epidemiological studies find that “moderate” drinkers tend to have fewer heart attacks.
 Moderate drinking means: ½ to 1 drink per day for women and 1-2 drinks per day for men.
 The observed reduction in risk varies, depending on the study, from 17% to 29%.
 Keep in mind that just because two things appear to be associated doesn’t mean that one causes the other—there may be other reasons why people who drink moderately have lower risks of heart attacks.
-[Read my post, The Problem with Epidemiological Studies to learn why we should be weary of these types of studies.]
+[Read my post, The Problem with Epidemiological Studies to learn why we should be wary of these types of studies.]

 So, how could a poison be good for your heart?